Physical systems

 3D visualization and tools for post-processing of simulation results

-If you want to get started quickly: Install Julia and add the following packages together with a Makie backend library to your environment of choice using Julia's package manager Pkg
+If you want to get started right away: Install Julia and add the following packages together with a Makie backend library to your environment of choice using Julia's package manager Pkg:

 using Pkg